-Motorcycle transport is a must when one doesn’t have the opportunity to ride it themselves, but needs to get it to a certain location.
-Whether you’re moving, buying or selling a bike, or just need to relocate it, there are motorcycle transport services available for you.
+Motorcycle shipping is a must when one doesn’t have the opportunity to ride it themselves but needs to get it to a certain location.
+Whether you’re moving, buying or selling a bike, or just need to relocate it, there are motorcycle shipping and transport services available for you.

 However, moving a motorcycle is different than shipping a standard vehicle.
 As motorcycles are smaller and constructed differently, different methods of shipping must be used.